 When attempting to run a .exe file downloaded from the web (like this one), you may encounter a "Windows protected your PC" pop-up.
 To run Fantasy_Island.exe from this pop-up, select More info and then Run anyway.
 This security setting is meant to protect you from downloading files you may not want to trust, so please only choose this option when you trust the source of the file.

 Open File Explorer and navigate to the environments folder by pasting the following file location in the address bar:

 Copy the sample environment that you downloaded into this folder.

 Restart Mixed Reality Portal to refresh the list of environments in the Places picker.

 Put on your headset.
 Once you're in the home, open the Start menu using the Windows button your controller.

 Select the Places icon above the list of pinned apps to choose a home environment.

-You will find the Fantasy Island environment that you downloaded in your list of places.
+You'll find the Fantasy Island environment that you downloaded in your list of places.
 Select Fantasy Island to enter your new custom home environment!

 Creating your own custom environment

 In addition to using our sample environments, you can export your own custom environments using your favorite 3D editing software.